blkflth/blkedn/README.md

 ## To-Do:

 - [x] Swap GNOME File Manager for Dolphin or a TUI Solution like Superfile
-- [ ] Declare MIME Types to prefer Affinity Suite and bespoke programs
+- [x] Declare MIME Types to prefer Affinity Suite and bespoke programs (opted to have MIME Types handled imperatively)
 - [x] Investigate Bar options outside Noctalia (Keep Noctalia as general Shell)
 - [x] Swap SDDM Greeter for TUIGreet
 - [x] Investigate locking down Qt Version to prevent breakage of GUIs